KeyboardCombination/Discord-screenshot-bot/README.md

 # Note
 This bot will only work if you are hosting it on a computer.
 It won't work if you are hosting it on a webserver of some sort.

+This bot also requires discord.py which you can get here: https://github.com/Rapptz/discord.py

 # How to setup
 Setting it up is pretty simple.
 Just replace "TOKEN" with your bot token and put your bot.py in a separate folder, inside that folder you need to make another folder just named "screenshots" like this.